Create a Bathroom Retreat with Color

 - If you're using latex paint, True Value's Master Painter® polyester or nylon brushes work best.
 Use natural bristle brushes if you are working with oil-based or alkyd-based paints.

 - We recommend more durable paint finishes – eggshell, satin, semi-gloss and gloss sheens with mildewcides – for high-moisture rooms.

 First, mask the perimeter of the ceiling with painter's tape.
-Then apply True Value EasyCare® Paint to the upper perimeter of the walls as well as all areas that cannot be covered with the roller.
+Then apply True Value EasyCare® Platinum stain-blocking paint and primer in-one to the upper perimeter of the walls as well as all areas that cannot be covered with the roller.
 An angled-sash brush works well for cutting in.
 Get as close to the area as you can and lay on the paint about ¼" away from the edge of the surface.
 On the second pass, apply more pressure to carefully push the paint into place.
 Paint the second coat in the same direction you paint the first coat.

 - When using latex paint, ''cut in,'' or outline an entire room before you start rolling on the paint.
 When using oil-based paint, only ''cut in'' what you can roll over before the cut-in area dries.

 - When doing the ceiling brushwork it's easier to have the paint in a smaller can, like a coffee can.
 That way you don't have to lug a heavy paint can up the ladder with you.

 Paint in 6' square sections.
 Use a series of overlapping ''W'' strokes from right to left, then back from left to right.
 Spread the paint evenly using horizontal strokes.

 - Feather the edges of the squares — this means to use less pressure when you get to the edges.
 This prevents creating a line when the paint overlaps from another square.
 Keep working with the squares until the surface is complete.
 Without using more paint and using light strokes, re-roll from the bottom of the wall to the top (or across the ceiling) to ensure everything is even.